Are you planning to visit or accompany a Spectrum Health patient? Follow these simple steps:

 * Adults are individuals ages 18 and older.
 Children and minors will be allowed as visitors only in limited circumstances.

-Yes, two visitors are allowed to be with maternity patients in the hospital for vaginal or c-section deliveries.
+Yes, one adult visitor is allowed to be with maternity patients in the hospital for vaginal or c-section deliveries.

 If your loved one is hospitalized at Spectrum Health, virtual visits create a secure connection complying with health care privacy regulations, during your established visit time.
 Virtual visits, made possible through creative problem-solving and donated technology, have lifted the spirits of family members separated by illness during the COVID-19 pandemic.
 This option is offered to the patient’s identified emergency contact, shortly after a patient is admitted.

 We know this is difficult for everyone involved, and we want to be sure there are ways for you to stay connected with your loved ones.
 Many phones, tablets and computers have free and easy ways to communicate with your friends and family via video, voice or text.
 We encourage you to use digital resources to connect with your loved ones in the hospital and to assist them in their care.
 Below are free resources:

 FaceTime is a free app available on Apple devices (iPhone, iPad, iPod Touch or Mac/MacBook) that allows you to have video and audio calls with loved ones who also have Apple devices.

 Skype is a free communications platform that allows you to connect with your loved ones via text chat, phone call or video call on your smartphone, tablet or computer.

 Below are instructions on how to start a text chat, phone call or video call:

 Hangouts is a free communication platform that allows you to connect with your loved ones via text chat, phone call or video call on your smartphone, tablet or computer.
 Hangouts can be accessed through Gmail, YouTube, the Hangouts app in the Apple or Android stores and on the web.